GrafiteInc/Docs/docs/scaffold/billing.md

 As with all Stripe integrations including Cashier all you recieve is the last 4 digits of a credit card when the subscription is generated.
 The billing UI provides the user with which card their subscription is on, as well as the name of the plan they are on.
 It also shows their billing email, state and country.
 This can be helpful for any form of tax filings you need to do.

-## Payment Method

-Within the payment method tab the user can change their payment method.

 ## Change Plan

 This allows the user to change their subscription plan which is then prorated as per Stripe's default methods.